-6.25 This suggests that some 25% of the working population work locally either from home or in local workplaces which is broadly similar to the national average.
+This suggests that some 25% of the working population work locally either from home or in local workplaces which is broadly similar to the national average.

-6.26 The proposals for the final phase of the Parklands development will shortly be submitted.
-At the Appeal Hearing to consider Phases 3-5 the Inspector suggested that 1.3 hectares of land adjacent to the railway line should be allocated to employment; this suggestion has been accepted by Taylor Wimpey and will be incorporated in their application (see Map).
-It is estimated that this will provide employment for 80 - 100 people.
+The proposals for the final phases of the Parklands development have just been submitted.
+At the Appeal Hearing to consider Phases 3-5 the Inspector suggested that 1.3 hectares of land adjacent to the railway line should be allocated to employment; this suggestion has been incorporated into the plans submitted by Taylor Wimpey.
+It is estimated that this will provide employment for 80-100 people.
 In effect this will replace about half the jobs which were lost following the closure of Nampak.